French Guiana: Health

+Remote interior villages, largely home to Maroon and Amerindian communities and only reachable by air or river, also host around 10,000 to 15,000 undocumented Brazilian gold miners working under harsh conditions.
+Healthcare in these areas is free and accessible to everyone, including undocumented migrants, through a network of 17 centers staffed by professionals trained in mainland France.
+The region reflects a complex interplay of migration, inequality, and public services, where both chronic and infectious diseases remain major health challenges.

+The Agence Française de Développement (AFD) and the Hospital Center of Western Guiana (HCWG) have partnered to enhance cross-border healthcare between French Guiana and Suriname.
+This collaboration includes the opening of two new hospitals, one in Saint-Laurent du Maroni and another in Albina.
+The agreement is aimed at providing essential medical services for residents on both sides of the border, permitting cross-border patient transfers and enabling Surinamese residents to receive treatments like dialysis and chemotherapy closer to home, thereby reducing the need for long journeys to Paramaribo.
+Additionally, a dedicated team, including coordinators, a social worker, and an interpreter, has been established to facilitate these cross-border healthcare services.

+Fertility

+The total fertility rate in French Guiana has remained high and is today considerably higher than that of metropolitan France, as well as most of the other French overseas departments.
+It is largely responsible for the rapid population growth of French Guiana.

 Culture

-Architecture

-The local architecture is characterized by its Creole, Amerindian and Bushinenge influences.
-The main towns contain predominantly Creole-style architecture, with some Western-style buildings and forts.
-In the communes with the black maroon populations one can see houses of bushinengue styles.
-And the Amerindian communes are recognized for their pre-colonial type carbets.
-Most of these buildings were designed with local materials, such as wood from the Amazonian forests and bricks made on site.
-These local architectures blend with contemporary style buildings.

 Festivities

 The Carnival is one of the major events in French Guiana.
 Considered the longest in the world, it takes place on afternoon of Sunday, between Epiphany at the beginning of January and Ash Wednesday in February or (month).
 Groups disguised according to the theme of the year parade around decorated floats to the rhythm of percussion and brass.
 The preparation of the groups starts months before the carnival.
 The groups parade in front of thousands of spectators who gather on the sidewalks and bleachers arranged for the occasion.

 Brazilian groups identical to those in the Rio carnival are also appreciated for their rhythms and their alluring costumes.
 The Chinese community of Cayenne also participates in the parades, bringing its characteristic touch, dragons.

-At the start of the evening, the Touloulous, typical characters of the Guianan carnival, go to the dancings to participate in the famous paré-masked balls.
+At the start of the evening, the Touloulous, typical characters of the French Guianan carnival, go to the dancings to participate in the famous paré-masked balls.

+Architecture

+The local architecture is characterized by its Creole, Amerindian and Bushinenge influences.
+The main towns contain predominantly Creole-style architecture, with some Western-style buildings and forts.
+In the communes with the black maroon populations one can see houses of bushinengue styles.
+And the Amerindian communes are recognized for their pre-colonial type carbets.
+Most of these buildings were designed with local materials, such as wood from the Amazonian forests and bricks made on site.
+These local architectures blend with contemporary style buildings.